 22q11.2 deletion syndrome is a genetic disorder caused by the partial deletion of genetic material on one copy of a person’s chromosome 22.
 This genetic material contains important instructions that tell the body how to grow and develop.
 22q11.2 deletion syndrome can affect multiple body systems, however, each person may have a different combination of health problems of varying severity.
 22q11.2 deletion syndrome is sometimes called DiGeorge syndrome or Velocardiofacial syndrome.
 22q11.2 is a common condition.
 Originally thought to affect 1 in every 3000 people, we are now learning that it may be more prevalent.

 22q11.2 deletion syndrome can be difficult to diagnose because it affects each person differently.
 Sometimes a baby may be suspected to have this condition when he or she is born with multiple birth defects.
 Other times, babies are diagnosed with this condition after an abnormal newborn screen suggests a possible immunodeficiency.
-Older children and adults may be diagnosed later in life due to more mild features of this condition.
+Older children and adults may be diagnosed later in life due to more mild features of this condition or by having a more seriously affected child.
 Clinical suspicion of 22q11.2 deletion syndrome is often confirmed through genetic testing on a blood sample.

 Complications from 22q11.2 present differently from child to child — those affected may experience few or multiple symptoms.
 These features include cardiovascular disease, cleft palate, immune deficiencies and velopharyngeal incompetence (incomplete palate closure behind the nose) resulting in speech-language and/or swallowing difficulties.
 Children with 22q11.2 can also have characteristic facial features, kidney abnormalities, developmental delay, and psychological and behavioral complications.